Today, Creative Team Member, Viv, is sharing guidance for Finding and Using Photo Resources for your photo artistry and scrapbooking layout designs.

 - Search and download high quality files from the archived collection.

-- Any that are not you’ll see a ‘not available to download’ message.
+- If they are still under copyright, you’ll see a ‘not available to download’ message.

 3. Resize Your Image